Posts

 Getting the most out of your wedding dj

-Getting the most out of your wedding dj – get on the floor when ever you can.
+Getting the most out of your wedding dj – get on the floor whenever you can.

 It’s no secret.
 Weddings can be an expensive endeavor.
 Most wedding receptions last 5 hours and when you’re trying to jam in cocktail hour, a formal dinner service for 180 of your closest family and friends, dance with your father, your groom dance with his mother, toss a bouquet, do a couple toasts, have a blessing before dinner etc… the time flashes by quicker than you might think.
 Your wedding dj is the keeper of the keys when it comes to your wedding timeline.
 They will guide you and your guests through the events of the day ensuring that everything is set to plan with the coordination efforts of your wedding team.
 But there are times where things take a little longer than expected or maybe dad is in the restroom right when it’s time for the father/daughter dance.
 It happens.
 But fear not, you can still get the most out of your wedding dj.